hydroLB/RPI_Auto_Hydroponics/README.md

 python3 main.py
 ```

-2. Follow the prompts to input the target PPM and water level for your system.
+2. Follow the prompts to reset and prime the pumps and input the target PPM and water level for your system.

-3. The script will continuously monitor the hydroponic system and make adjustments as necessary.
+3. The script will continuously monitor the hydroponic system and make adjustments as necessary based on the plants response.

 ## 📝 Notes